-Q: Okay, first of all tell me about Aliens in the Attic.
+Q: Tell me about Aliens in the Attic.
 Tell me about the plot and describe your character.

 Austin: Well, the movie’s about a group of kids who have to defend their home – and the world – from aliens that have landed on their vacation home.
 The kids find out that the aliens can control their parents, and therefore all the adults, so they have to fight them off themselves.
 Jake watches too many action movies, so he’s really energetic and he wants to be an action hero so he does everything to the extreme.
 Like if he has to grab something off the floor, he does a dive and roll.
 So he was really fun to play.
 I got to do all those Die Hard things that I always wanted to do.